Devin Duvernay: 2022 season

 The trade of Marquise Brown during the offseason setup Duvernay to be a full-time starter at wide receiver along with Rashod Bateman.
 He recorded his first multi-touchdown game of his career in 24–9 win Week 1 over the New York Jets, finishing the game with four receptions for 54 yards and two touchdowns.
 The next week against the Miami Dolphins, he returned the opening kickoff 103 yards for a touchdown.
 He also had two receptions for 42 yards, but the Ravens would lose, 38–42.
 He was placed on injured reserve on December 20, 2022, after suffering a severe foot injury during a practice session.
 Duvernay finished the season with a career-high 49 catches for 407 yards and three touchdowns and was selected to his second pro bowl as a return specialist at the end of the season.

 2023 season

 The signings of Odell Beckham Jr. and Nelson Agholor, the drafting of Zay Flowers, and the return of Rashod Bateman relegated Duvernay back to being a return specialist.
 He suffered a back injury in Week 14 and was placed on IR shortly thereafter.
 He was activated off IR on January 10, 2024.

 Jacksonville Jaguars

 On March 13, 2024, Duvernay signed a two-year contract with the Jacksonville Jaguars.
 On March 12, 2025, Duvernay was released by Jacksonville.

 Chicago Bears

 On March 19, 2025, Duvernay signed a one-year contract with the Chicago Bears.
 On August 27, Duvernay was released by Chicago as part of final roster cuts; he was re-signed to the team's active roster the following day.

+Duvernay served as the Bears' primary kick returner during the 2025 season.
+In Week 11 against the Vikings, after Minnesota had scored the go-ahead touchdown with 50 seconds remaining, he returned the ensuing kickoff 56 yards to the opposing 40-yard line.
+The return set up the Bears to eventually kick the game-winning field goal.

+Arizona Cardinals

+On March 15, 2026, Duvernay signed a one-year, $2.5 million contract with the Arizona Cardinals.